-Because C likes a healthy treat after school, and also because it’s still 100 plus degrees here in LA, oh and yes, because it’s LA and, traffic, it takes more than 30 minutes to drive the 11 miles to school, I find myself packing a cooler to keep these treats the right temperature.
+C likes a healthy treat after school.
+Also because it’s still 100 plus degrees here in LA, oh and yes, because it’s LA and traffic.
+It takes more than 30 minutes to drive the 11 miles to school, I find myself packing a cooler to keep these treats the right temperature.
 I threw in a frozen juice pouch, really just to use as a disposable ice pack with the idea it would fully defrost by pickup.
 It didn’t, so I cut open the top and poured a little organic cherry/pomegranate juice I was sipping on atop of the ice and voila – the ice looked just as dreamy as a sno cone.
 Without the added ADHD.
 And C scooped it all up, excitedly strumming up ideas for other kinds/colors of juice we could add next time.

 I wish I had a picture here to illuminate this hack, but I don’t because he ate it so fast.
 Instead, I leave you with the picture that simultaneously made my skin crawl and inspired this post.